 How to Evaluate, Score and Rank CRM Software Demos

-- The best CRM software demonstrations shift your CRM evaluation from quantitative to qualitative.
+- The best CRM demonstrations shift your evaluation from quantitative to qualitative.
 They assess subjective but essential criteria such as simplicity, ease of use, intuitive navigation and the user experience.

 The CRM software demo provides a visual verification for how the technology accommodates your most important requirements.
 It also validates several measures that just cannot be validated any other way, such as ease of use, a clean and simple user interface and a rewarding user experience.

-To get the most out of your demos, consider the following 5 CRM demo best practices.
+To get the most out of your demos, consider the following 5 CRM demonstration best practices.

-- Focus on what separates the CRM systems.
-CRM software systems have evolved over decades and offer rich functionality.
+- Focus on what separates the systems.
+These systems have evolved over decades and offer rich functionality.
 They pretty much all cover all the basics.
-We know from many years of CRM consulting that about 80 percent of CRM functionality and feature sets are common among most market share leading CRM systems.
+We know from many years of CRM consulting that about 80 percent of the application functionality and feature sets are common among most market share leading systems.
 That means you are better off to focus on the 20 percent that differentiates.
 Identifying the differences among the solutions that are relevant to your business delivers the most value in the CRM software selection.

 It's a lot of work to do this right, but there's a lot at stake.
 Selecting the best CRM software for your business will prevent excessive customization and challenged user adoption.
 It will also ensure you maximize your technology investment.